 A Tynemouth Longsands accident could be made against the local council if they did not take steps to repair broken railings and you fell while leaning on the railing.
 Or, a shopping centre owner/operator could be held liable and therefore your claim would be against them if you were injured by falling stock that was not stacked safely.
 Simply put, the responsible party for the place where you were injured could be held liable and therefore your claim would be against them.

 Medical negligence could lead to accident claims in Tynemouth for a number of different reasons.
+These could include problems with cosmetic surgery, dental negligence and mistakes in surgery claims.
 Perhaps your surgeon failed to remove surgical instruments, requiring you to have more surgery to take them out, or perhaps your dentist removed the wrong tooth.
 In both of these cases, the medical professionals might not have lived up to their duty to care towards you and therefore, you could be entitled to make a claim with accident claims solicitors covering Tynemouth against the negligent party.
 Other examples could include birth injuries to mother or child, care home negligence, misdiagnosis, late diagnosis, or GP/Hospital negligence.
 It could also happen if poor hygiene standards/infection control, led you to contracting an infection.
 In simple terms, if the healthcare professionals were negligent, and your health suffered as a result, you could have grounds to file a negligence claim against them.

 Whether you wish to claim compensation for a slip and fall accident, compensation for an accident at work, or even a beach accident, you could do so on a No Win No Fee basis.
 This would mean that the solicitor does not take an upfront payment.
 Their fees are settled as a percentage of your compensation settlement.